arapulido/arapulido.github.io/blog/_posts/2024-08-19-keda-cluster-agent.markdown

   namespace: datadog-keda
 ```

+Create the ClusterRoleBinding by applying the definition above:

 ```sh
 kubectl apply -f /path/to/your/datadog-cluster-role-binding.yaml
 ```

-5. Create a secret to hold the service account token that we will be using to connect to the Cluster Agent:
+We will create a secret to hold the service account token that we will be using to connect to the Cluster Agent:

 ```yaml
 apiVersion: v1